tech-learning-collective/tech-learning-collective.github.io/workshops/index.md

 ## About TLC Workshops

 In addition to our intensive [courses]({% link courses/index.md %}) and public [events]({% link events/calendar/index.md %}), Tech Learning Collective instructors are also available to host presentations, lectures, and workshops on at least {{ site.workshops.size }} different subjects, listed below.
 These are derived from portions of our longer course intensives and are typically one to two hours long.
-Each workshop can be run individually, or as part of a series along with the other workshops in [its collection](#browse-workshop-collections).
+Each workshop can be run individually, or as part of a series along with other related workshops.

 Please [contact us]({% link contact/index.md %}) to book a Tech Learning Collective instructor for your venue&rsquo;s next event.
 View a workshop&rsquo;s detail page for information about the next scheduled run of that workshop.